 In 2014, the Maryland Historical Trust received funding from the National Park Service to

-implemented in partnership with the Baltimore National Heritage Area, Baltimore Heritage, Inc.
+project will be implemented in partnership with the Baltimore National Heritage Area, Baltimore

-and the Maryland Commission on African American History and Culture.
+Heritage, Inc. and the Maryland Commission on African American History and Culture.
+For

 Prioritize easement properties for documentation; complete baseline documentation.

-documentation issues.
-Address "best practices" for priority themes or more complex
+issues.
+Address "best practices" for priority themes or more complex resource types,